kyma-project/api-gateway/docs/contributor/02-00-path-validation.md

     New paths starting with the same pattern before `{**}` are stored in the same node, and the suffix list is updated.
     This can be done since the `{**}` operator must be the last operator in any path.
   - `{*}` nodes are stored just like any other exact segment node but are always included in path search.

+During insertion, the trie is first traversed to detect collisions: literal and `{*}` nodes are matched segment by segment, and any `{**}` node checks its stored suffixes against the remaining path to catch overlapping multi-segment matches.
+If any path that is already in the trie matches the new token sequence under these rules, insertion fails with a collision error.

 See the diagram, which illustrates an example data structure generated from the following paths:
 - `"c/a"`